Ckola99/Social-links/README.md

 ### What I learned

-I did not necessarily learn much in this project but I reinforced my knowledge on css flexbox and used how to use flex grow property in a practical manner.
+I did not necessarily learn much in this project but I reinforced my knowledge on css flexbox and how to use flex grow property in a practical manner.

 ```css